The Québec maritime Blog

 I also remember how happy and proud the snowmobilers of the Chaleur Bay area were to show me the superb network of trails they’ve developed and continue to maintain with the utmost dedication, so that snowmobilers like us can access the natural treasures that surround them.

-And I firmly believe that the sections of the trails that will takes you from Murdochville through wind turbines and then on to the mountains of Mont-Saint-Pierre and Mont-Louis are is among the most spectacular in the eastern part of the continent.
+And I firmly believe that the section of the trail that takes you from Murdochville through wind turbines and then on to the mountains of Mont-Saint-Pierre and Mont-Louis is among the most spectacular in the eastern part of the continent.
 While you’re there, be sure to take the time to stop and appreciate the immense valleys that cut through this wild and austere environment.

 *Throughout the province of Québec, Trans-Québec trails are marked with blue signs while regional trails are marked with green ones and local trails with orange ones.